dopecodez/string-counter-express/README.md

 ### Installing

 Simple steps to get the application running.
-Open the terminal to the folder containing og-scraper-express and just type:
+Open the terminal to the folder containing string-counter-express and just type:
 ```
 npm install
 ```